 The test overlap is verified from the video taken by the high-speed digital imager overhead view (position A in Figure 5A).
-At the time of impact, the outboard edge of a plastic target that has been attached to the inboard edge of the barrier should fall within the 24 and 26 percent vehicle width inch tape on the vehicle hood or front bumper (Figure 6).
-If the target falls outside of this area, additional analysis will be conducted to determine actual offset.
+At the time of impact, the outboard edge of a plastic target that has been attached to the inboard edge of the barrier should fall within the 24 and 26% vehicle width tape on the vehicle hood or front bumper (Figure 6).
+If the target falls outside of this area, additional analysis is conducted to determine the actual offset.